Rex Airlines: Fleet development

 Rex operates the world's largest fleet of Saab 340 aircraft.
 The delivery of 25 ex-American Eagle Airlines Saab 340B Plus aircraft started in mid-2007 and enabled the expansion of services and the phase-out of the airline's Saab 340As, and some older B models.
 The 340B Plus has a quieter and more comfortable interior.

 In July 2008 the company announced that all of its 340As would be phased out; however one rejoined the fleet in July 2015 after a 7-year stint with Rex's subsidiary airline Pel-Air and remains in service as of January 2020.

 The airline also previously operated some Fairchild Metro 23 aircraft seating 19 passengers, but the aircraft were later phased out.

-By October 2020, the airline operated an all-Saab 340 fleet with three variants of the type, though prior in the year during June 2020, Rex announced it was leasing six Boeing 737-800s with the first delivered in November 2020, and the further five to be delivered by March 2021 in order to begin operations with jet aircraft.
+The airline operated an all-Saab 340 fleet with three variants of the type until December 2020, when the airline commenced jet aircraft operations following the delivery of its first Boeing 737-800.